 Another big challenge is the language barrier.
-Most of the online ESL companies are based in China.
+Most of the online ESL companies are based in Asia.
 In most cases, students do not speak English when they first start taking online lessons unless they are older, so they speak in Mandarin quite a bit.
 The students sometimes forget that not all teachers understand nor speak Mandarin.
-Therefore, if they have something they are trying to communicate in their first language, they become frustrated.
+Student misbehavior can result from language barrier issues.
+If they have something they are trying to communicate in their first language, they become frustrated.

-Student misbehaviour can result from language barrier issues.
-It’s clear that some students do not want to take lessons and that their parents force them.
+It’s also clear that some students do not want to take lessons and that their parents force them.
 As a result, when these students are older, they quickly figure out that if they simply don’t listen to their teacher and speak Mandarin or gibberish, there isn’t much the teacher can do.

 Lessons From Teaching English Online

-Also take into consideration whether you are willing to sacrifice some sleep in the mornings because of the time zone difference.
-Or, is this not something you see yourself handling well in the long run?
+To start off, think about this: how many hours are you willing to put in every month?
+Are willing to sacrifice some sleep in the mornings because of the time zone difference?
+Is this not something you see yourself handling well in the long run?

 Total physical response (TPR)is something that the recruiter pays a lot of attention to during the demo, so ensure to use a lot of it.
 TPR plays a major role into whether or not you get accepted and which base pay you are offered.
 Moreover, learn the slides as much as possible beforehand.